Ragini132/Technothon-Kaizen-2019/README.md

 # Technothon-Kaizen-2019
-# Project Title: Nation-Wide Agricultural League
+# Project Title: Agricultural League- Land Integration System

 ## Motivation:
 From the research conducted in India we can infer that due to increasing population and breakdown of the joint families continuous sub-division of agricultural land into smaller plots has occured.
 Smaller size of holdings cultivation becomes uneconomic.
 This ever-increasing land distribution problems faced by local farmers and people associated with agriculture have motivated us for the creation and maintenance of the project.